phl0/MMDVM_HS_Dual_Hat/README.md

 An accidentially deleted 3v3 wire has been added back to the PCB layout.
 BOM, Mouser cart and stencil stay the same as for rev1.1.

+### Revision 1.3

+STlink header has been refactored to have the same pinout as the [MMDVM_HS_Hat](https://github.com/mathisschmieder/MMDVM_HS_Hat) boards.
+OLED and STlink header have been exchanged.
+JP1 has been slightly moved.
+C44, C45 and C46 have been relocated nearer to the STM32F1 CPU.
+A table was added to the bottom silkscreen to show which TCXO is installed.
+This is important to the firmware.
+BOM and Mouser cart are still the same.
+The stencil has slightly changed.
+If you manually solder C44-C46 you can still use the old one.

 ## BOM

 Mouser cart for rev1.0 is [here](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=561bb01347).